 NOTE: During waterfowl hunting season in some areas, it may be important to avoid conflict with hunting interests.
-Disturbance can be avoided by surveying from accessible points around the perimeter of wetlands, conducting an aerial survey, and by avoiding surveys when hunting activity is highest.
+Conflict can be minimized when surveying units open to hunting by surveying from accessible points around the perimeter and by avoiding surveys during periods of high hunting activity.